temporalio/temporal-learning/docs/tutorials/infrastructure/configuring/index.md

 :::tip

-Temporal's gRPC API does not use TLS by default.
-Unlike HTTP/S connections, TLS is not always necessary for gRPC endpoints, depending on your security envelope.
+Temporal's gRPC API does not use TLS by default; depending your security envelope, TLS is not always necessary for gRPC endpoints.
 To configure TLS for your gRPC endpoint, refer to the [Temporal documentation](https://docs.temporal.io/references/configuration#tls).

 :::